Kartell FL/Y Pendant Lamp

 Manufacturer: Kartell, Milan, Italy.

-Other versions: Made in several colours, materials and sizes.
+Other versions: The Kartell FL/Y pendant lamp was made in several colours, materials and sizes.

 Pietro Ferruccio Laviani was born in Cremona, near Milan in Italy in 1960.
 His work mainly focuses on product design, interior design, art direction and graphics.
 Since 1991, he is the Art Director for Kartell.